HumanCellAtlas/hca-jamboree-representative-genes/README.md

 ## Tasks:

-## 1. Design a model of osmFISH measurement
+## Task 1.
+Design a model of osmFISH measurement
 Just like any other technique, osmFISH provides a sampling of the true transcription state.
 The aim of this exercise is to come up with a statistical description of counts that would be detected by an osmFISH measurement per cell.
 To approximate this, we will assume that the scRNA-seq data (from the matching tissue), aggregated across a specific cell subpopulation, provides a close approximation of the true transcriptome.

+Some of the features of osmFISH transcript counts that you should consider:
+* Cell size variation
+* Dropouts
+* Mis-assignment of transcript spots to adjacent cells

 ### Deliverable: module simulating osmFISH per-cell transcript counts
 * Input
    * Target gene panel
    * scRNA-seq data capturing a set of cells to be measured
 * Output
    * Per cell gene counts, as expected from detection by osmFISH

 ### Suggested route
 * Map osmFISH cell clusters to existing  scRNA-seq annotation or custom clusters